silentorb/marloth-story/books/fairytale/part5.md

 contraption bursting at the seams with gears, levers, gauges and every manner of technically mystifying apparatus conceivable by man.
 If you were to go to the Interdimensional Patent Office and look up patent
-\\\#4502935-308, you would find the following title: "A device for rehabilitating the expired physical entities of juvenile Homo sapiens."
+\#4502935-308, you would find the following title: "A device for rehabilitating the expired physical entities of juvenile Homo sapiens."

 Most people called it the Zombie Machine.
 It was the machine that maintained his entire army of undead children.
 And it was the children that made all of his experiments possible.
-His studies were phenomenally ambitious, and required a vast amount of manpower.
+His studies were absurdly ambitious, and required a vast amount of manpower.
 Zombies had been the perfect tool.
 By now he had filled the world with his remarkable lab assistants, though most of them were only loosely under his control.